 - Consequences of NOT doing this – harsh punishments can force people into poverty and into committing further crimes e.g. if a delivery driver lost their driving licence, they wouldn’t be able to earn a living.

-Why are they asking this question?
+Ask yourself why are they asking this question.
+Why is this even and issue?
 Because the law is complicated and at times seems unfair.

 - By imposing fixed punishments?